Scion Logo

 Scion Emblem

 The creators of the Scion logo did not limit themselves to standard typography – they went beyond the generally accepted boundaries.
-They came up with their lettering design with thin elongated sans serif letters.
-Later, based on this design, the founder of Type Innovations developed a whole family of fonts called Scion.
+They came up with their lettering design with thin, elongated sans-serif letters.
+Later, based on this design, the founder of Type Innovations developed a family of fonts called Scion.
 He exactly repeated the proportions of the original.

-The color palette imitates a metallic sheen, so the emblem looks like a real sign adorning car radiators.
-Dark and light shades of gray are successfully combined using contrasting transitions and a smooth gradient.
+The palette imitates a metallic sheen, so the emblem resembles a sign adorning car radiators.
+Dark and light shades of gray are combined using contrasting transitions and a smooth gradient.
 Against their background, a black inscription stands out – the “star” of the logo.

 What does the Scion logo mean?